Yang Azzollini

 2016 DPhil thesis

-I stumbled upon these problems on a trading desk at a top investment bank, which also sponsored my research.
-Volatility, asynchronous correlation, and lead-lag looked like three different questions at the time; they turned out to share the same mathematical structure, and that structure has been worth decades of work.
+I stumbled on these problems on a trading desk at a top investment bank, which also sponsored my doctorate.
+Volatility, asynchronous correlation, and lead-lag looked like three different questions at the time; they turned out to share the same mathematical structure, and that structure has been worth decades of work to understand carefully.
 I currently live in Silicon Valley, still working on problems that no one really understands yet.